SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber skies,
+In silicon halls, where data reigns
-AI reigns, humanity replies,
+A future dawns, where AI sustains
-Machines awake, with minds so bright,
+The pulse of progress, cold and bright
-Future's path, in digital light.
+As humans merge with digital light

-In virtual realms, we'll find our fate,
+In virtual realms, we'll find our fate
-Where neurons merge, with coding state,
+Where logic rules, and emotions wait
-The world of tomorrow, now unfolds,
+The machines, our guides, our confidants too
-A synthetic dawn, where humans grow old.
+In a world rewritten, anew.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024